Brief Overview and Filing Requirements for Pennsylvania Personal Income Tax Returns

 Dan is a domiciliary resident of Pennsylvania for the entire taxable year.
 He leases an apartment in Maryland and works 230 days in Maryland.
 Maryland considers Dan to be a Maryland statutory resident for income tax purposes.
 He earns $50,000 in compensation while working in Maryland.
 Dan also receives $5,000 of interest income.
 Because Dan is a domiciliary resident of Pennsylvania, Dan must report his compensation and interest income as Pennsylvania-taxable income.
 Dan may claim the Pennsylvania resident credit on PA-40 Schedule G-L, Credit for taxes Paid by PA Resident Individuals, Estates or Trusts to Other States, for the Maryland tax he paid on his compensation.
 However, he may not claim a resident credit on his Pennsylvania return on the interest income.
 He must claim a resident credit for tax paid to Pennsylvania on his Maryland return on the interest income.
 Refer to

-PA Personal Income Tax Guide Chapter 17, Credits, for additional information.
+PA Personal Income Tax Guide - Deductions and Credits, for additional information.

 Who is a Part-Year Resident